freedomofpress/securedrop/securedrop-staging-qubes.md

 ### Overview

-We're going to create three new standalone Qubes VMs:
+We're going to create two new standalone (HVM) Qubes VMs:

-- the securedrop application VM
+- a base VM for the securedrop staging application
-- the monitoring VM
-- a VM to provision the app and monitoring VMs, using existing Ansible playbooks
+- a base VM for the securedrop staging monitor

+along the way we'll be creating an Ubuntu Trusty VM, which we'll be using as a starting point for the application and monitoring base VMs.

+We'll also be creating `sd-dev`, a standalone Qube based on Debian 9, where we'll building and deploying the SecureDrop code and where server and client development can happen.

+## Create `sd-dev`

+Let's get started.
+Create yourself a new *standalone* Qube called `sd-dev` based on the Debian 9 template that comes standard in Qubes 4.
+You can use the "Q" menu for this, or in `dom0`:

+    qvm-clone --class StandaloneVM debian-9 sd-dev

+Now start the VM with:

+    qvm-start sd-dev

+and set up its "Q" app menu:

+    qvm-sync-appmenus sd-dev

 ## Download Ubuntu Trusty server ISO

-On any exising Qube, download the Ubutnu Trusty server ISO, from
+On `sd-dev`, download the Ubutnu Trusty server ISO, from

     http://releases.ubuntu.com/14.04/ubuntu-14.04.5-server-amd64.iso

+(you can start Firefox to do this, for example, or start a terminal and use `wget`)

+After downloading, confirm the ISO's validity by checking its SHA256 sum.
+Check against the shasum below and value at http://releases.ubuntu.com/14.04/SHA256SUMS :

+    $ sha256sum ubuntu-14.04.5-server-amd64.iso
+    dde07d37647a1d2d9247e33f14e91acb10445a97578384896b4e1d985f754cc1  ubuntu-14.04.5-server-amd64.iso

 ## Create the Trusty base VM